persapiens-classes/ifrn-ria/class/4-angular/10-data-binding.md

 **Class and Style Binding in Two-Way Binding**

-You can also combine Class Binding or Style Binding with Two-Way Binding to create highly dynamic and interactive user interfaces.
+Combining Class Binding or Style Binding with Two-Way Binding creates highly dynamic and interactive user interfaces.

 Example with Two-Way Binding and Class Binding: